bsu-wrudisill/NRCSSnotel-Downloader/README.md

 # NRCSSnotel-Downloader
 This code will download NRCS SNOTEL (https://www.nrcs.usda.gov/wps/portal/wcc/home/) data from the web.
 The user provides the US State.
 All of the data will be saved in a sql data base file.
-I reccomend downloading a sql browser to look at the file once it's downloaded. https://sqlitebrowser.org/
+I reccommend downloading a sql browser to look at the file once it's downloaded. https://sqlitebrowser.org/

 The dependencies are fairly standard -- pandas being among them.
 You will need to also install the sqlalchemy (https://www.sqlalchemy.org/) dependency in order for pandas to read/write sql files.